tamiribeiro/tamiribeiro/README.md

-#### 🧬 > 💻 Used to be a biomedical science student, but fell in love with programming and it's possibilities.
+#### 🧬 > 💻 Used to be a biomedical science student but fell in love with programming and it's possibilities.
 Enthusiastic about programming looking for freedom and freeing my creativity.

 - 👩🏻‍💻 I'm currently studying web and mobile development through [Rocketseat's] GoStack bootcamp.
 - 🚀 I'm basically learning JavaScript, Node.js, ReactJS and React Native.